JorkeyLiu/rgb-crosstalk-dctl/README.md

 ## Usage

 1. In DaVinci Resolve's Color page, create a new node
-2. Right-click on the node, select "3D LUT" > "RGB_Channel_Mixer_ENG"
+2. Right-click on the node, select "3D LUT" > "RGB_Crosstalk_ENG"

 Or:

 1. In the Color page, open the OpenFX panel
 2. Find "ResolveFX Color" > "DCTL" effect
 3. Drag the DCTL effect onto a node
-4. In the Inspector panel, select "RGB_Channel_Mixer_ENG" from the DCTL List dropdown
+4. In the Inspector panel, select "RGB_Crosstalk_ENG" from the DCTL List dropdown

 ## Use Cases

-- Custom color space transformations
 - Creating special color styles and effects
 - Fixing color imbalance issues
 - Creatively adjusting the color mood of footage